marco-swz/abaqus-automation/README.md

 ## Reading Times

 The benchmarks measuring the reading times are specifically designed with machine learning in mind.
-What gets evaluated is the access of all nodes for random simulation frame, but only for a specific value type and simulation step.
+What gets measured is the access time of all nodes for a random simulation frame, but only for a specific value type and simulation step.
 This emulates the process repeatedly selecting random training data for machine learning purposes.

 The following two figures show the results of the data reading benchmark.
-The first image compares all methods, while the second focuses only on the better performing storage formats.
+The first image compares all methods, while the second focuses only on the better performing ones.

 ![Reading Times](read_time.png)

 ![Reading Times Detailed](read_time_detailed.png)

 Also for this experiment, a single Apache Arrow table comes out on top.
-In this benchmark, using multiple tables shows some advantages over a single table.
+For the other formats, this benchmark shows some advantages using multiple tables over a single one.

 We conclude, that using Apache Arrow with a single table is the best storage format for our application.
+If more columns need to be stored than in this experiment, using multiple tables might start showing some advantages.